veeso-dev/blog.veeso.dev/src/blog/post-10/index-en.md

 ---
 date: '2024-02-15 15:30:00'
 slug: 'how-to-get-started-with-bitcoin-lottery-mining'
-title: "How to get started with Bitcoin Lottery Mining?"
+title: 'How to get started with Bitcoin Lottery Mining?'
-subtitle: "What do you need to get started?
+subtitle: 'What do you need to get started?
 Why is it important?
-Can you actually earn bitcoins?"
+Can you actually earn bitcoins?'
 author: 'veeso'
 featuredImage: ./featured.jpeg
 lang: en